 Early Life

-Bernard Francis Saul II was born in 1931 or 1932 (age 93), into a family with a strong entrepreneurial background.
-He is the grandson of Bernard Francis Saul, the founder of the B.F.
-Saul Company, a mortgage bank and developer established in 1892 in Washington, D.C.
-Saul attended Villanova University and the University of Virginia School of Law, which provided him with a strong foundation for his future career in business and real estate.
+Bernard Francis Saul II was born on April 15, 1932, into a family with a strong entrepreneurial background.
+He is the grandson of Bernard Francis Saul, the founder of Saul Centers.
+Saul attended Villanova University and earned an LLB from the University of Virginia School of Law.

 Rise to Success